York Capital Management, L.P.

 Four years after Black Monday, Dinan, who’d lost almost everything in the 1987 stock market crash, started York Capital Management with funds raised from former colleagues at stock research firm Donaldson, Lufkin & Jenrette.
 (He named the firm after the avenue in New York that he was living on at the time.)
 In six short years, according to Bloomberg, the hedge fund manager was overseeing more than $610 million in assets.
 A decade after that, Credit Suisse bought a third of the firm for $425 million.

 Currently, the firm has offices in New York (its headquarters), London and Hong Kong and employs 74 advisors.
 Dinan still leads the firm as chairman, CEO and managing partner, though in 2017 he named his eventual successors.
-Worth more than $2.2 billion, Dinan ranked No. 368 on Forbes’ 2018 list of the 400 wealthiest Americans.
+Worth roughly $2 billion, Dinan ranked No. 370 on Forbes’ 2019 list of the 400 wealthiest Americans.

 As noted earlier, the firm’s actual clients are pooled investment vehicles, which are organized as domestic or foreign partnerships, incorporated or unincorporated entities or other similar entities.
 Investors in these funds are generally high-net-worth individuals, pension and profit-sharing plans, trusts, estates, charitable organizations, corporations, business entities, endowments and foreign sovereign wealth funds.
 Almost half are overseas.